nbfalcon/ptemplate/README.md

 - :subdir Make some template directories appear as if they were in its root.
 - :remap Remap SRC to TARGET in (SRC TARGET) using `ptemplate-remap`.
 - :remap-rec Like :remap, but use `ptemplate-remap-rec` instead.
+- :map Syntax sugar for `ptemplate-map`.
+- :inherit Syntax sugar for `ptemplate-inherit`.
+- :open-bg Open target files in the background at the end of expansion.
+- :open Open target files in the foreground at the end of expansion.

 For details, see `M-x describe-function ptemplate!`.